thangvo38/guidelinetest/3-get-session-info.md

 `GET /session/{sessionId}/commands?page=2`

 ## 3.3 Final result
-The test is either a success or failure
+The test is either a success or failure.
 **Failure Case**
 * **Device if already booked, please select another device.**
 This means your device is already in-used.
 You may either select another device or turn off the booked one.